appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-snowflake-db.md

  * **Username** - The username is the unique identifier for your Snowflake account.
 It is typically assigned by your Snowflake administrator or created when you set up your Snowflake account.
 You can find your username in your Snowflake account settings.

  * **Private key**: The private key is a confidential cryptographic key used to sign authentication requests.
 It is generated during the key pair creation process and should be kept secure and encrypted.
-You can upload the private key file from your local machine, like `~/.ssh/snowflake_rsa_key`.
+You can upload the private key file from your local machine.

 * **Private key passphrase:** The private key passphrase is an optional password that you set when generating the private key.
 It adds an extra layer of security by encrypting the private key file.

 <dd>

+To generate keys for secure authentication, you can use tools like [OpenSSL](https://www.openssl.org/).
+With OpenSSL, you can create two keys: a private key and a public key.
+The private key, encrypted with AES-256, is used for signing authentication requests, while the public key is extracted from the private key for verification purposes.
+For more information, see [Key-pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).

+To use the keys:

+* **Public Key**: Upload the public key to your Snowflake user profile.
+This can be done through the Snowflake web interface or using SQL commands.
+The public key will be used by Snowflake to verify the signatures created with your private key.

+* **Private Key**: Store this private key on your local machine and use it to configure the datasource in Appsmith.
+You can use the same key for multiple authentication.

 For more information, see [How to generate the private key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).